- Artist-Investigator Elizabeth Gjelten on Delivering Innovation in Supportive Housing

 - Ask Philippa: The Mystery of Irma Vep edition

 - Coming Next: The Mystery of Irma Vep

 Cal Shakes on PinterestUnable to load Pinterest pins for 'calshakes'

 Category Archives: By Philippa Kelly (dramaturg)

-Resident Dramaturg Philippa Kelly muses on maternal absences in The Tempest and other Shakespeare plays.
+Resident Dramaturg Philippa Kelly muses on maternal absences in Romeo & Juliet and other Shakespeare plays—an update on this blog she wrote last summer.
 In Renaissance times the mother was the family member principally involved with her children’s education and upbringing.
 Yet in Renaissance … Continue reading

 Philippa Kelly, resident dramaturg for Cal Shakes, shares her thoughts on the current production, and invites your questions.
 American Night runs through June 23, 2013.
 Since the Founding Fathers, immigrants to America have been assessed on the basis of their worthiness … Continue reading

 Resident Dramaturg Philippa Kelly presents a birthday meditation on the late, great one who gave us our name.
 Today is Shakespeare’s birthday (also nominated as his death day 52 years later).
 William Shakespeare was born in 1564 to John Shakespeare … Continue reading

 But I, that am not shaped for sportive tricks, Nor made to court an amorous looking-glass; I, that am rudely stamp’d, and want love’s majesty To strut before a wanton ambling nymph; I, that am curtail’d of this fair proportion, … Continue reading

 Philippa Kelly, resident dramaturg for Cal Shakes, invites your questions about our 2013 season, which begins May 29.
 Subscriptions and FlexPasses on sale now.
 Just because the Main Stage season closes, it doesn’t mean we at Cal Shakes are suddenly … Continue reading